-A non-invasive prenatal test (NIPT) is a new type of test that analyses this DNA in a sample of your blood to predict the chance of Down syndrome (trisomy 21), Edwards syndrome (trisomy 18) and Patau syndrome (trisomy 13) and (if selected) DiGeorge syndrome (22q11.2 deletion).
+A non-invasive prenatal test (NIPT) is a screen that analyses this DNA in a sample of your blood to predict the chance of Down syndrome (trisomy 21), Edwards syndrome (trisomy 18), Patau syndrome (trisomy 13) and (if selected) DiGeorge syndrome (22q11.2 deletion).
 Collecting your blood sample for NIPT poses no threat to your baby.

 What does NIPT screen for?

 NIPT screens for Down syndrome (trisomy 21), Edwards syndrome (trisomy 18) and Patau syndrome (trisomy 13).
-They cause moderate to profound intellectual disability and congenital malformations; the degree of intellectual disability and the risk and severity of malformations vary with the different disorders.
+These conditions are all associated with intellectual disability and congenital malformations; the degree of intellectual disability and the risk and severity of malformations vary with the different disorders.

 Sex chromosome abnormalities, such as Turner syndrome (45,X) and Klinefelter syndrome (47,XXY), can also be detected, but with reduced accuracy.
 Sex chromosome abnormalities are often clinically milder than other chromosomal abnormalities.
-Testing for sex chromosome abnormalities will also reveal the fetal gender.
+Testing for sex chromosome abnormalities will also reveal the fetal sex.

 What is different about NIPT?

-In recent decades, screening for these chromosome abnormalities during pregnancy has been called “First Trimester Screening” (FTS).
+In recent decades, screening for chromosome abnormalities during pregnancy has been called ‘first trimester screening’ (FTS).
 FTS and NIPT are very different types of tests, both in what they test and the accuracy of their results.
 However, together they offer you very important information about your developing baby.

 First trimester screening combines the results of biochemical blood tests with the structural findings measured under ultrasound to predict the chance that your baby has a chromosomal or other structural abnormality.

 NIPT is a genetic test that analyses your baby’s DNA fragments that are circulating in your bloodstream to detect the most common chromosomal abnormalities.
-By directly analysing your baby’s DNA, NIPT results have been shown to be more accurate and have fewer false-positives (i.e. abnormal results that are incorrect) and fewer false negatives (i.e. normal results that are incorrect) than FTS in identifying Down syndrome cases.
+By directly analysing your baby’s DNA, NIPT results have been shown to be more accurate and have fewer false positives (i.e. abnormal results that are incorrect) and fewer false negatives (i.e. normal results that are incorrect) than FTS in identifying Down syndrome cases.

 How accurate is NIPT?